-- 1. JRCERT accreditation is especially important to students because: - The JRCERT is the only organization recognized by the U.S. Department of Education (USDE) to evaluate and accredit education programs in radiography and specialty modalities. - Graduation from a JRCERT-accredited program assures that you are competent to provide safe, high quality patient care. - JRCERT accreditation demonstrates that a program adheres to the national educational standards that will provide you with the knowledge, skills, and attributes through didactic and clinical education you need for entry into your chosen profession and to practice your profession anywhere in the United States. - In some states, only graduates of JRCERT-accredited programs are eligible for licensure or certification.
+1. JRCERT accreditation is especially important to students because:

+- The JRCERT is the only organization recognized by the U.S. Department of Education (USDE) to evaluate and accredit education programs in radiography and specialty modalities. - Graduation from a JRCERT-accredited program assures that you are competent to provide safe, high quality patient care. - JRCERT accreditation demonstrates that a program adheres to the national educational standards that will provide you with the knowledge, skills, and attributes through didactic and clinical education you need for entry into your chosen profession and to practice your profession anywhere in the United States. - In some states, only graduates of JRCERT-accredited programs are eligible for licensure or certification.
 Graduation from a JRCERT-accredited program assures that you will be eligible to practice in all states. - Many employers require job applicants to be graduates of program accredited by JRCERT. - 2.
-Students can access JRCERT Standards on the internet by going to www.jrcert.org and clicking on "Accreditation Information", then "JRCERT 2021 Standards", then "2021 Radiography Standards" - 3.
+Students can access JRCERT Standards on the internet by using the following link : 2021-Radiography-Standards.pdf (jrcert.org) - 3.
 If a student alleges non-compliance by the Mansfield University Radiography Program with the JRCERT Standards, the student may do the following: - Contact the Program Director and submit a written statement explaining the noncompliance allegation. - Contact JRCERT by mail: 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182, by phone: (312) 704-5300, by Fax: (312) 704-5304, or by E-mail: mail@jrcert.org. - 4.
 The Program Director will do the following: - Document the allegation for the program files. - Resolve the problem and follow-up with documentation.